 Materials: Eggs (raw or plastic) and spoons

 This classic relay never gets old.
 Divide students into teams, and give each student a spoon and an egg (real or plastic).
 Each student carries their egg on the spoon from the start to the turnaround and back again, then hands it off to the next player.
 If the egg drops, the player has to get it.
-Add difficulty by setting up obstacles, like cones, to move around or a balance beam to walk on while carrying the egg.
+Add difficulty by setting up obstacles, like cones, to move around, or a balance beam to walk on while carrying the egg.

-3. Dress-Up Relay
+13. Dress-Up Relay

 Materials: Dress-up items (old clothes and costumes)

 Fill two boxes with dress-up items at each end of the race area.
 Divide students into two teams.
 The first students run and put on dress-up clothes on top of their regular clothes, then run back to the team.
 When they are back, they must take off all the dress-up clothes and pass them to the next player.
 The next student puts on the dress-up items, runs back to the box, and takes the clothes off.
 Play continues until every student has a turn.
+The first team to finish wins.

-5. Fill the Bucket
+15. Fill the Bucket

 Materials: Buckets; cups or sponges

 Each team gets a bucket full of water at the start and an empty bucket at the turnaround line.
 Students take turns filling a cup or sponge with water and running it to the other bucket.
-The team who empties their bucket first wins.
+The team that empties their bucket first wins.

-6. Over and Under Relay
+16. Over and Under Relay

 Materials: Balloons or balls

-7. Crab Walk Relay
+18. Crab Walk Relay

 Materials: None

 If you’re looking for relay race ideas that don’t require any materials, try this one.
-First, teach students how to crab walk.
+First, teach students how to crab-walk.
 Then, divide students into teams.
 Students crab-walk to a turnaround point and back.
 The first team to have everyone crab-walk wins.
-If crab walking is too difficult, students can crawl or scoot on a scooter.
+If crab-walking is too difficult, students can crawl or scoot on a scooter.

-8. Three-Legged Relay Race
+19. Three-Legged Relay Race

 Materials: Scarves, fabric, or three-legged race bands

-Another classic relay race, in this one students pair up.
+Another classic relay race—in this one, students pair up.
 They tie their legs together using fabric to create the “three legs.”
 Mark starting and turnaround points, then students run around the turnaround until each team has finished.

-9. Scooter Relay
+20. Scooter Relay

 Materials: Scooter boards